-We believe that we can defeat the Japanese in the main islands regardless of Russian entry, because of our own estimated ability to restrict movement of Japanese reinforcements from Asia.
-However, the defeat of the Japanese army in North China including Manchuria would be a valuable contribution to the early and economical termination of the war.
+We believe that we can defeat the Japanese in the main islands regardless of Russian entry, because of our own estimated, ability to restrict movement of Japanese reinforcements from Asia.
+However, the defeat of the Japanese army in North whine including Manchuria would be a valuable contribution to the early and economical termination of the war.
 As to basing U.S. forces in Russian territory, this is no longer considered necessary, and we therefore suggest that this subject be discussed only if necessary in connection with Russian discussion of opening a sea route to other Pacific ports.
 Opening a sea route to Russian ports may well be a resultant requirement of Russian entry into the war.
-We estimate that it might be satisfactorily accomplished by U.S. convey of cargo ships in small groups without the necessity for our seizure of Japanese territory or of basing forces in Russian territory other than an advanced anchorage at Petropavlovsk and minor bese facilities at the Russian termini.
+We estimate that it might be satisfactorily accomplished by U.S. convoy of cargo ships in small groups without the necessity for our seizure of Japanese territory or of basing forces in Russian territory other than an advanced anchorage at Petropavlovsk and minor bese facilities at the Russian termini.
 However, it should be noted that a more desirable plan would be to route the convoys through Tsushina Strait once it is under our control, thus avoiding the ice conditions of the morthern straits.
 We should avoid by all possible means U.S. commitment to costly operations in the Kuriles-Karafuto area for this sole purpose.

-In general, we believe that the best policy is not to prese the Russians for further information or for any commitment, but merely to declare our readiness to receive and fully consider any proposals which they may wish to make.
+In general, we believe that the best policy is not to prese the Russians for further information or for any commitment, but morely to declare our readiness to receive and fully consider any proposals which they may wish to make.
 11. Participation by other nations.

 a.
 China.
-By the fall of 1945, the Chiral Arms will consist of about 2,500,000 men, of which only should sions, now being trained under U.S. supervision, can be considered reasonably effective.
-There are approximately 500,000 unarmed recruits in training under the Chinese, and an estimated provincial and local militia totsling about 1,000,000.
+By the fall of 1945, the chiral fractional Arm, will consist of about 2,500,000 men, of which only about 2,500,000 men, of which only about 2,500,000 men, of which only about 2,500,000 under the china training under the chinase, and an estimated provincial and local militia totsling about 1,000,000.

-PETRIFET
+JUS 1388

+Enclosuro

+AUTIONITY NMD 770076 By OT NARA Date 1/15/48

 In addition, guarrillas under nominal control of the central Government total about 300,000.
 The regular forces of the Chinese Communist Armies amount to about 500,000.

 It is estimated that Japanese strength in China in the fall of 1945 excluding Manchuria, will be about 900,000 men.
-Therefore, it is considered that the major share of the task of defeating the enemy in China south of Manchuria should fall to China.
+Therefore, it is considered that the major share of the to task of defeating the enemy in China south of Manchuria should fall to China.

 b.
 British Empire forces.

-Army: 1 Canadian, 1 New Zooland, and 3 Australian Imperial Divisions will be deployed in the Pacific; approximately 23 divisions will be deployed in Southeast Asia, including English, Indian and African units.

-Air Forces: Negotiations are in progress to take use of 10 squadrons of British bombers in the Pacific, with a possible ultimate employment of 20 squadrons.
-The RAF will provide the air units found necessary for operations in Southeast asis.

-Navel Forces: Elements of the British Floot will support operations in Southeast Asia; 3 nevel assault forces, comprising amphibious lift for about 3 divisions, will be available to the Southeast Asia Command.
-The British Pacific Fleet, consisting of 4 battleships, 5 carriers, accompanying light navel forces and train, is currently operating under Admiral Nimitz.

-Estimated Japanese strength in Southeast Asia and Malaysia, excluding the Philippines, in the fall of 1945, is could be followed, and men.
+REFINITED - Army: 1 Conadian, 1 New Zoaland, and 3 Australian Imperial Divisions will be deployed in the Pacific; approximately 23 divisions will be doployed in Southeast Asia, including English, Indian and African units. - Air Forces: Negotiations are in progress to take use of 10 squadrons of British bomburs in the Pacific, with a possible ultimate employment of 20 squadrons.
+The RAF will provide the air units found necessary for operations in Southeast Asia. - Navel Forces: Elements of the British Floot will support operations in Southeast Asia; 3 nevel assault forces, comprising amphibious lift for about 3 divisions, will be available to the Southeast Asia Command.
+The British Pacific Fleet, consisting of 4 baitleships, 5 carriers, accompanying light navel forces and train, is currently operating under Admiral Nimitz.
+Estimated Japanese strength in Southeast Asia and Malojsia, excluding the Philippinos, in the fall of 1945, is southing for man.
 The British should continue their primary responsibility for the mop-up of these forces.
 The British Pacific Fleet and elements of the RAF mentioned above will participate in the invesion of Japan.

-REOTENIALED